 When entering a church you're expected to be quiet and respectful.
 Men should remove hats.
 Some churches won't let you in wearing shorts or sleeveless tops.
 Most churches allow photos inside with some restrictions.

-San Giovanni, Saint John, is Rome's cathedral and the first church of the popes, from the fourth century until the papacy moved to France in 1309.
+, Saint John, is Rome's cathedral and the first church of the popes, from the fourth century until the papacy moved to France in 1309.
 The pope's residence was in the adjoining Lateran Palace.
 This is the site of the first Christian church ever built in Rome.
 The current church is Baroque and has cloisters and a museum that can be visited.
-Be sure to visit the baptistery next door and the Scala Santa and Sancta Sanctorum across the street.
+Be sure to visit the baptistery next door and the Scala Santa and Sancta Sanctorum

 Another of the four papal churches, Santa Maria Maggiore